ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Fixed Snake Eyes not working in multiplayer, and not applying to enemies if in AffectAll mode.
 - Added a few failsafes to Boxing Gloves and Snowglobe, which were possibly conflicting with other mods.
 - Beating Embryo now exposes a Compat_Register method for stopping default proc behavior on modded equipments.

-**3.0.1**

-- Fixed Fire Shield not having a pickup model.
-- Beating Embryo now doubles the uptime of the display model of Ocular HUD.
-- Behind-the-scenes: item instantiation is MUCH easier to keep track of now.
-- Fixed internal item names not being set up correctly.
-This will reset logbook entries again (hopefully for the last time).